jboss-developer/jboss-eap-quickstarts/picketlink-sts/README.md

 How to use this quickstart
 -----------------------------

-This quickstart is preconfigured to use the "picketlink-sts" security domain.
+This quickstart is preconfigured to use the `picketlink-sts` security domain.
 By default, the STS is protected to only allow requests from authenticated users.
 All users and also their roles, are defined in two properties files:

         Users: src/main/resources/users.properties
         Roles: src/main/resources/roles.properties